-If you can't turn in your mail-in ballot by the deadline, you can vote at your polling place on election day.
+If you can't return your mail-in ballot by the deadline, you can vote at your polling place on election day.
 To do this, you should bring your mail-in ballot and "Voter Declaration" envelope to the polling place so they can be voided by the Judge of Elections.
 If you can't return your mail-in ballot and "Voter Declaration" envelope, you can still vote by provisional ballot.

-The current deadline and procedures could change.
 To confirm, contact the Philadelphia County Board of Elections at (215) 686-3469.